 Jacen Solo from the Star Wars Expanded Universe is an Aversion - while he had realized that he'd made a number of mistakes, he had no intention of turning back.
 It's just that what he was trying to do at the time of his death was a good thing.

-Barty Crouch Sr. in Goblet of Fire.
+Barty Crouch Sr. in Harry Potter and the Goblet of Fire.
 His crime was helping his Death Eater son escape from Azkaban and keeping him in hiding for years, until Voldemort came.
 Crouch escapes Voldemort and heads to Hogwarts to confess to Dumbledore, but is killed by his son on arrival.

 In a true horror instance, the God of the Left Behind books continues his series-long progression across the Moral Event Horizon by rendering people who've accepted the Mark of the Beast unable to repent even though they desperately want to.
 At one point a character tries to recite a prayer, any prayer, and can only recall the first line of "Now I lay me down to sleep".